jgreywolf/runiq/examples/control-diagrams/README.md

 # Control system Diagram Examples

-Control system and signal processing block diagrams created with Runiq.
+Control system and signal processing diagrams created with Runiq.

 > **📸 Visual Outputs:** SVG visualizations are coming soon!
 For now, you can view the `.runiq` source files below.
 To generate SVGs, run through the Runiq CLI or renderer.